-At September 30, 2007, the VI had total assets that exceeded its debt or other obligations by 1.9%.
-This is an unfavorable financial indicator and indicates that very little of the VI's assets are debtfree, and for each dollar of assets the VI owns, it owes 98.1 cents in liabilities to others.
-However, this ratio has continued to improve from the ratios reported in the previous periods.
+At September 30, 2008, the VI had total debts or other obligations that exceeded its assets or other obligations by 11.8%.
+This is an unfavorable financial indicator and indicates that very little of the VI's assets are debt-free, and for each dollar of assets the VI owns, it owes 111.8 cents in liabilities to others.
+However, this ratio was also significantly affected by the decline in the fair value of investments.